tock/book/src/course/root-of-trust/encryption-service.md

 given.

 Applications make requests to the OS kernel through system calls.
-Applications instruct the kernel using "command" system calls, and the kernel notifies applications with upcalls the application must "subscribe" to.
+Applications instruct the kernel using Command system calls, and the kernel notifies applications with upcalls the application must `subscribe` to.
 Importantly, upcalls never interrupt a running application.
 The application must `yield` to receive upcalls (i.e. callbacks).

-The userspace library ("libtock") wraps system calls in easier to use functions.
+The userspace library (`libtock`) wraps system calls in easier to use functions.
 The libtock library is completely asynchronous.
-Synchronous APIs to the system calls are in "libtock-sync".
+Synchronous APIs to the system calls are in `libtock-sync`.
 These functions include the call to `yield` and expose a synchronous driver interface.
 Application code can use either.

 ### Tock Allows and Upcalls